Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Analysis of Riemannian Hessian of Rotation Averaging

 Note that \eqref{eq:RA_term_pullback_global} corresponds to a single term in the overall approximation defined in \eqref{eq:RA_full_pullback_global_def}.
 Similar to \eqref{eq:RA_full_pullback_global_def}, $h_{ij}$ depends on the current rotation estimates $R$, but we omit this from our notation for simplicity.
 Define the gradient and Hessian of $h_{ij}$ as follows,

-We prove the main theoretical results \cref{thm:Hessian_approximation} and \cref{cor:Hessian_bound} for 3D rotation averaging.
+In the following, we first derive auxiliary results that characterize $\gbar_{ij}$ and $\Hbar_{ij}$.
+Once we understand the properties of $\gbar_{ij}$ and $\Hbar_{ij}$, understanding the full rotation averaging problem becomes straightforward thanks to the additive structure in the cost function \eqref{eq:rotation_averaging}.
+Note that we prove the main theoretical results \cref{thm:Hessian_approximation} and \cref{cor:Hessian_bound} for 3D rotation averaging.
 The case of $d=2$ can be proved using the exact same arguments, and some steps would simplify due to the fact that 2D rotations commute.
-In the following, we first derive auxliary results that characterize $\gbar_{ij}$ and $\Hbar_{ij}$.
-Once we understand the properties of $\gbar_{ij}$ and $\Hbar_{ij}$, understanding the full rotation averaging problem becomes straightforward thanks to the additive structure in the cost function \eqref{eq:rotation_averaging}.